Hibachi Scallops

 FAQ’s for Hibachi Scallops

-Q: What size scallops should I use for hibachi scallops?
+Q: What scallop size should I use for hibachi scallops?

-Q: How do I prevent scallops from sticking to the pan or grill?
+Q: How do I prevent scallops from sticking to my pan or grill?

 Q: Are scallops healthy?

-A: It’s best to cook scallops right before serving, but you can prepare vegetables and sauces ahead to save time.
+A: It’s best to cook scallops right before you eat them, but you can prepare your vegetables and sauces in advance to save time.

 Ingredients